CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (a) Examinations shall be conducted and graded under the supervision of a representative of the Board.

-(b) Applicants shall identify themselves by way of a driver's license or other form of photographic identification issued by a state or federal government agency and the identification number shall be recorded on the face of the examination paper.
+(b) Applicants shall identify themselves by way of a driver's license or other form of photographic identification issued by a state or federal government agency containing an identification number and the government-issued identification number appearing on the identification shall be recorded.

 History Note: Authority G.S.
 90A-72; 90A-74; 90A-77; 90A-81;